Find out more about our New Town heritage

-Throughout 2020, we will be filling this page with further details of our New Town heritage, including incredibly rare archive footage.
-In the mean time, here are some articles to give you a greater overview into New Towns:
+Throughout the project, we will be filling this page with further details of our New Town heritage, including incredibly rare archive footage.
+In the meantime, here are some articles to give you a greater overview into New Towns:

 Looking Back: The shaping of Northampton New Town

 In 1965, it was announced by Harold Wilson’s Labour Government that Northampton was to be one the new towns offering housing to people living in poor conditions in English cities.

 Fifty years since a plan that transformed Northampton

 On February 3 1965, Minister for Housing Richard Crossman announced that Northampton was to be one of a number of new towns offering housing to people living in poor conditions in London.